CManning221b/CManning221b/README.md

 # About Me:
-I'm a PhD student @ Strathclyde University, with an interest in Intelligent Systems,<br>Ontologies, Knowledge Graphs and NeuroSymbolic Ai<br>I have an MEng in Computer and Electronic Systems from the University of Strathclyde
+I'm a PhD student at the Strathclyde University, with an interest in Intelligent Systems, Ontologies, Knowledge Graphs and NeuroSymbolic Ai<br>I have an MEng in Computer and Electronic Systems from the University of Strathclyde

 ## LinkedIn: